flydelabs/flyde/website/docs/Tutorials/code-parts/index.md

 Before moving on to the next tutorial, I highly recommend you to try tinkering with this example:

 - allow passing a second, optional parameter to the code part to specify the validation options that the validator package supports.
-- explore the "defaultStyle" property of the CodePart interface and try making your part pop-out.
+- explore the "defaultStyle" property of the CodeNode interface and try making your part pop-out.
 - Try adding a list of email addresses, a loop part and a delay and see how you can validate a list of email addresses.
 - package that part into a separate npm package and publish it to npm!
 See [/packages] for more info.